 About the Initiative

-This new initiative specifically supports young Hispanic/Latinx and Black/African American students who have financial need and a strong desire to pursue orchestral music.
+Launch Lessons specifically support young Hispanic/Latinx and Black/African American students who have financial need and a strong desire to pursue orchestral music.
 GTCYS will match students with a high-quality private instructor and pay for the full cost of weekly lessons.
-As part of the educational experience, students will be encouraged to participate in one of GTCYS’ 10 school-year orchestras for the 2022-23 season (tuition assistance provided).
+As part of the educational experience, students will be expected to audition for one of GTCYS’ 10 school-year orchestras for the 2023-24 season (tuition assistance provided).

 - Hispanic/Latinx, Black/African American students in grades 2 – 11 who reside in Ramsey, Washington, or Dakota counties

 - Beginning to pre-professional level musicians who already play an orchestral instrument (strings, woodwind, brass, or percussion) and have access to an instrument, but aren’t currently taking private lessons

 - Families must have financial need and can’t afford private lessons otherwise.
 Families may self-identify need on the honor system: GTCYS will not ask for financial documentation until students are placed in a 2023-24 GTCYS orchestra, when they will complete GTCYS’ regular tuition assistance application process.